 What is legal separation?
 Merely living apart does not amount to legal separation, unless you have a court order signifying such.
-The process of involves filing An Iowa marital separation agreement then filing it with the court and serving the other party.
+The process involves filing an Iowa Marital Separation Agreement with the court and serving the other party.

 The law in Iowa allows a separation where there is “a breakdown of the marriage relationship to the extent that the legitimate objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”
 The petitioner must be a resident of the state for at least one year.
 If they are not, then the party being served should be, and they should be served the court order in person.
 Some people confuse marital separation with an annulment.
 The two are different in that annulment dissolves a marriage that should never have been in the first place.